- 1. Damage deposit

 It could lead to ugly disputes and tenants might unfairly lose out on their deposit when they move out.

 It is advisable for landlords to do an inspection halfway through the lease agreement period to see what the state of the unit or house is in after the tenants have moved in.
 This will allow them to intervene if anything has already been broken or damaged.

 Midterm inspections pretty much ensure that unpleasant situations are nipped in the bud!
 Midterm inspections also allow the landlord to monitor their asset as it is being used by the tenant and it allows the tenant to bring up anything that might need to be repaired or fixed by the landlord.

-Midterm inspection does not have to be a long and drawn out affair, but it is important that both parties document and record any type of damages that might have been caused to the unit or house or any type of repairs that need to be done.
+A midterm inspection does not have to be a long and drawn-out affair, but it is important that both parties document and record any type of damages that might have been caused to the unit or house or any type of repairs that need to be done.